filipvabrousek/JS-Algorithms/1 - Own-KMeans.md

 			// 1 [x, y]
 			const point = data[i];

-			// 2 for x and y in mean
+			// 2 for x and y
 			for (const dimension in point) {
 				if (!extremes[dimension]) {
 					extremes[dimension] = {min: 1000, max: 0};